Categories

 Back in 2023 I got an OtterBox All Day Band for Apple Watch and after two years it broke.
 Not the whole thing, just the little gray part that holds the excess strap.
 Bummer!

-It’s not great to wear a watch light this since the excess strap just… hangs loose.
+It’s not great to wear a watch like this since the excess strap just… hangs loose.
 So I was going to order another one but the colors I was okay with were out of stock.
 So I decided to try to fix it, and then decided if I could fix it I would not order a new one.
 I’m trying to buy less and just sort of consume less.
 Fix things, don’t throw them away, and all that.

 So I have a bunch of these tiny rubber bands, maybe two dozen of them.
 It’s the kind of thing I save because you never know when you’ll need it.